camaraproject/Governance/ProjectCharter.md

 The default decision making mechanism for the CAMARA Project is [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
 This means that any decision on technical issues is considered supported by the team as long as nobody objects based on substantiated technical grounds.

 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.
-Decisions may, but do not need to be called out and put up for decision on the CAMARA Project mailing list at any time and by anyone.
+Decisions may, but do not need to be called out and put up for decision on the appropriate mailing list at any time and by anyone.

 Consensus decisions can never override or go against the spirit of an earlier explicit vote.